CenturyLinkCloud/PublicKB/Ecosystem Partners/upload-service-manifests-to-addon-engine.md

 }
 ```

-The Partner API response can provide any number of variables.
+The provision response must include an `id` value that represents the service instnace unique identifier from the Partner's side.
+The Partner API response can provide any number of additional variables.
 For instance, a MySQL service might provide a response like:

 ```
 {